StockSharp/AlgoTrading/API/2501-2600/2522_MARE51_Shifted_MA/README.md

 - The price-step value of the active security is used when comparing SMA differences to ensure the required distance equals at least one tick.
 - Stop-loss and take-profit levels rely on the security price step.
 For three- and five-decimal instruments the pip size is automatically expanded tenfold, matching the MetaTrader behaviour.
 - No automated position scaling is implemented.
 The strategy waits for all open positions to be closed before looking for the next entry signal.
-- This repository contains only the C# implementation; there is no Python port for this strategy.
+- Implementations are available in both C# and Python.